-Selling privately can save you money on commission, but the real estate transaction is complicated, so you need to know what you’re doing and understand the risks.
+Selling privately without an agreement with a real estate agent can save you money on commission, but the real estate transaction is complicated, so you need to know what you’re doing and understand the risks.

 Summary of important things to know